When you receive a diagnosis for your child, your life transforms in an instant.

 In a moment your life completely and irrevocably changes.
 In that moment, you go from being the parent of a “normal” child, with typical hopes and aspirations, to having those hopes and dreams dashed and crushed beneath your feet.
 The life you expected, the path that you had laid out for you and your family is now a maze with no clear direction or conclusion.

-Obviously my son’s subsequent diagnosis of high functioning autism when he was 4 years old, plus my middle daughter’s more recent Aspergers diagnosis also hit me hard.
+Obviously my son’s subsequent diagnosis of autism when he was 4 years old, plus my middle daughter’s more recent autism diagnosis also hit me hard.
 I confess, I grieved these feelings out again for each diagnosis and it never got easier.
 I try and put on a brave front but I still feel all these emotions to this day.

 Now, I just manage them better.
 I try to put them to one side and I focus on the positives and moving forward and giving my kids the best I can.
 But those feeling will always be there – I’ve come to realise that’s just how this whole special needs parenting gig rolls.